Diving With Glasses: Best Tips for Clear Vision Underwater

 Contact Lenses for Scuba Diving

 Safety is paramount when you wear contact lenses underwater.
 Always disinfect your hands before handling your lenses to avoid introducing bacteria.
 Inform your dive buddy that you’re wearing contact lenses so they can assist you if needed.
 During training exercises that involve flooding the mask, keep your eyes closed to protect your lenses.
-Carrying re-wetting drops can also help relieve any discomfort and prevent your lenses from sticking to your eyes during the dive.
+Carrying rewetting drops can also help relieve any discomfort and prevent your lenses from sticking to your eyes during the dive.
+Hard lenses can cause eye pain due to pressure changes underwater, making soft lenses a more comfortable option for divers.

 Optical Lens Inserts

 Optical lens inserts are another excellent option for divers needing vision correction with corrective lenses.
-These inserts can be used with various types of dive masks, allowing you to retain your favorite mask while still correcting your vision effectively.
+These inserts can be used with various types of dive masks, allowing you to retain your favourite mask while still correcting your vision effectively.
 They provide a versatile and comfortable solution that can enhance your underwater experience.
+Additionally, when a diver's prescription changes, the lenses can be easily replaced, making them a practical and cost-effective long-term solution.

 One of the main benefits of lens inserts is their versatility.
 You can use different masks without needing a full prescription mask, making them a cost-effective option for frequent divers.
 Lens inserts can be custom-made to fit inside your mask, correcting vision issues like nearsightedness, farsightedness, and astigmatism.